TheSoftwareHouse/Kakunin/docs-src/steps.md

   | t:2 | t:John    | t:Doe    |
 ```

-First row must specify columns locators.
-Starting from second row we must provider a matchers for each row that must be displayed.
+First row must specify columns elements.
+Starting from second row we must provide a matchers for each row that must be displayed.

 This step checks exact match, so if the table has 5 rows, there must be a 5 rows in this table.